Get Tech Tips

-Old timers used to always say that running plumbing and condensate drains wasn’t rocket science because “water flows downhill”, which may be true, but water also floats in the air, goes uphill and forces it’s way through concrete…
+Old-timers always used to say that running plumbing and condensate drains wasn't rocket science because “water flows downhill.”
+While that may be true, water also floats in the air, goes uphill, and forces its way through concrete.

 Here is a look at some of the ways that water moves that impact building comfort and integrity.

 Flow in the Liquid State

 Water runs out or “flows” when it's in a liquid state, and this is the state we are most familiar with when we think about water moving.
 We know that flow in the liquid state often moves downhill with gravity, but it can often travel uphill due to the weight of a water column on the inlet side or the suction of a water column on the outlet side with a siphon.
 We see this every day with traps in sinks, toilets, and condensate drains.